1211711/cogsi2526-1211711-1210631/CA4/README.md

 ### 4. Chef vs Ansible: Key Differences and Advantages

-Both Chef and Ansible are configuration management tools that implement the concept of Infrastructure as Code, allowing administrators to automate and maintain system configurations in a reproducible and idempotent way.
+Both **Chef** and **Ansible** are configuration management tools that implement the concept of **Infrastructure as Code**, allowing administrators to automate and maintain system configurations in a reproducible and idempotent way.
 However, they differ significantly in their architecture, language, and operational philosophy.

-Ansible follows a push-based, agentless model: the control node connects to target machines over SSH, executes YAML-defined playbooks, and applies changes immediately.
+**Ansible** follows a **push-based**, **agentless model**: the control node connects to target machines over SSH, executes YAML-defined playbooks, and applies changes immediately.
 This simplicity makes it lightweight, easy to learn, and ideal for smaller or short-lived environments such as academic labs or development setups.
 It requires no persistent agents, and all configuration logic is expressed in a human-readable declarative format.

-Chef, in contrast, is pull-based and agent-driven.
+**Chef**, in contrast, is **pull-based** and **agent-driven**.
 Each managed node runs a Chef Client that periodically retrieves and applies configuration policies — known as cookbooks — from a central Chef Server.
 These cookbooks are written in Ruby DSL, providing more flexibility and reusability but also introducing a steeper learning curve.
 This architecture is particularly effective in large or production-grade infrastructures where continuous configuration enforcement and drift correction are essential.

-While Ansible is more focus on simplicity, speed, and accessibility, Chef offers greater scalability, modularity, and compliance integration through its own ecosystem.
+While **Ansible** is more **focus** on **simplicity, speed, and accessibility**, **Chef offers** greater **scalability, modularity, and compliance integration** through its own ecosystem.
 Ansible is considered the more pragmatic choice in enterprise environments demanding continuous and large-scale infrastructure management.
-On the other hand chef becomes the more powerful long-term solution.
+On the other hand **Chef becomes the more powerful long-term solution**.

 ---